-Spaceflight experiments are among the most interesting objects an astrophotographer can encounter.
-Because they are new objects, we can not always predict how they will look in telescopic images or how they will behave dynamically.
-Experiments with space debris elimination purposes are popular among space experiments nowadays because of their importance with regard to the current affairs.
+Spacecraft for experimental purposes belong to the most interesting objects to capture.
+Because these are mostly new objects, we can not always predict how they will look in telescopic images or how they will behave dynamically.
+Experiments with space debris elimination purposes involved are popular among orbital experiments nowadays because of their importance with regard to the current affairs.
 In 2010, I took images of a Fregat upper stage with inflatable panels.
 In 2011, I did several attempts to capture a solar sail experiment in Earth orbit and with success.
-In 2013, I managed to photograph a biological laboratory (actually a spacezoo) in orbit.
-Beside new launched experiments, we can also find sometimes remains of older experiments in Earth orbit.
+In 2013, I managed to photograph a biological laboratory (actually a space zoo) in orbit.
+Beside new launched experiments, we sometimes can find remains of older experiments in Earth orbit.
 The telescopic imaging technique needed to capture space experiments in low Earth orbit differs not from the general technique that is used to photograph images of other smaller satellites and spacecraft.

 Fregat / IRIS Rocket Stage with Panels